siemens/ix/BREAKING_CHANGES.md

 }
 ```

-- `icon` and `iconColor` is removed, successor is `ix-modal-header` component.
+- `icon` and `iconColor` were removed, successor is the `ix-modal-header` component.

 #### Property `backdropClass` removed

-To get a consistent ui design be decided to remove custom backdrops.
+To get a consistent UI design we decided to remove custom backdrops.

 ### `ix-flip-tile`